tsawyer/dvm-project-notes/journalctl.md

 ## DVMhost logs

+***Note*** Since changing the service to run with forking, journalctl cannot be used to view dvmhost logs.
+The logs are located in `/opt/dvm/log`  with a file name format of `DVM-yyyy-mm-dd.log` and `DVM-yyyy-mm-dd.activity.log`.

 Journalctl is a very useful tool for viewing logs, more functional than viewing text log files.
 Here are some of the ways I use journalctl to view dvmhost logs.
 1. View all log entries: `journalctl -u dvmhost`
 3. View starting yesterday log: `journalctl -S yesterday -u dvmhost`